privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

     // highest score.
 This is used for debugging reporting. map<string, google.protobuf.ListValue>
         ig_owner_highest_scoring_other_bids_map = 12;

+    // List of rejection reasons for scored ads.
+For ads which are not rejected,
+    // we do not return any rejection reason.
+The reporting client will
+    // substitute the default rejection reason.
+    repeated AdRejectionReason ad_rejection_reasons = 13;
   }

   // The response includes the top scored ad along with other related data.